- Ending Fatigue: Even some professional musicians think Beethoven had a hard time bringing Symphony No. 5 to an end.

 - Growing the Beard: Some people feel that the music he wrote while he was going (and after he had gone) deaf is more interesting.

-Crowning Moment of Heartwarming: At the end of the first performance of the ninth symphony, which Beethoven directed himself despite being completely deaf, the audience gave him five standing ovations - and they did it by waving hats and handkerchiefs in the air so he could see the applause he couldn't hear.
+- Heartwarming Moments: At the end of the first performance of the ninth symphony, which Beethoven directed himself despite being completely deaf, the audience gave him five standing ovations - and they did it by waving hats and handkerchiefs in the air so he could see the applause he couldn't hear.
 Another story goes that Beethoven, who insisted on "conducting" (the real conducting was done by someone else but Beethoven was allowed to believe the musicians were following his lead) was several bars behind when the symphony finished and was therefore still conducting when the audience broke into applause.
 One of his sopranos physically turned him around to observe the audience's reaction, which of course he could not hear.

-The premiere of the Fifth Symphony was in a concert that lasted four hours on a cold, December night and the audience was tired.
+- The premiere of the Fifth Symphony (and the Sixth) was in a concert that lasted four hours on a cold, December night and the audience was tired.
 Needless to say, it was not very well accepted in its first performance.
 It took a review by E. T. A. Hoffmann to bring its genius to light.
 However, It Makes Sense in Context - the premiere was during the Napoleonic Wars, and as a result the orchestra was only able to rehearse the piece once before the performance, and mangled it so badly that Beethoven was forced to stop and restart at one point.

 - The Große Fuge was profoundly different from anything else at the moment.
 It featured a complex syncopated melody and liberal use of dissonance on top of being very difficult to play.
 Even by the 20th century, its use of dissonance was still considered radical and esoteric, and was rarely performed.
 It wasn't until later that century that it became recognized as one of Beethoven's great works and far ahead of its time.